CDRH/datura/docs/1_setup/collection_setup.md

 Compare the type of data you want to upload to the directory structure.
 Remove any existing example files in these directories and add your own content:

-- csvs and spreadsheets in `csv`
+- `csv` : csvs (no spreadsheet support at the moment...coming soon!)
-- Dublin Core in `dc`
+- `dc` : Dublin Core
-- TEI XML in `tei`
+- `tei` : TEI XML
-- VRA Core in `vra`
+- `vra` : VRA Core
-- yaml in `yml`
+- `yml` : yaml

 Delete any directories you don't plan on using!
-You can always add it back later, when you suddenly find a spreadsheet you have to upload!
+You can always add them back later, when you suddenly find a spreadsheet you have to upload!

 ### Step 2:  Commit your changes to git and Github